PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/bottom_5_by_orders.png"/></div>

-Identifying the bottom 5 pizzas by total orders reveals less popular or niche pizza options that may require attention or adjustments.
-Understanding these trends allows businesses to make informed decisions regarding menu adjustments, promotional strategies, or inventory management to optimize sales and customer satisfaction.
+Analyzing the bottom pizzas by customer ID reveals the pizzas that are ordered less frequently, offering insights into less popular choices among customers.
+Understanding less preferred pizzas can guide businesses in adjusting their menu, introducing new options, or improving existing recipes to better meet customer expectations.

 __Conclusion__
 ---------